 We strongly believe it’s important that our work plays a larger role in society.
-This is why the Brain and Development Research Center embraces Open Science, and takes several steps to improve scientific cooperation and involve society in its research:
+This is why the Brain and Development Lab embraces Open Science, and takes several steps to improve scientific cooperation and involve society in its research:

 - We use co-creation with societal partners, and involve youth panels.
 This way we aim to develop the best possible study designs, tailored towards the needs of society.
-With success; in 2018 and 2019 we developed collaborations with 20 societal partners and 10 young people are currently evaluating and monitoring our studies in the NeurolabNL Start Impulse project.
+With success; in 2020 we started the YoungXperts platform in Rotterdam (see also SYNC lab).

 - We highly value preregistration of our studies on the Open Science Framework for confirmatory analyses.
 For examples, see our project about Self Concept and Prosocial Behavior.